-The ICP is communicated to the Members and/or their caregivers and other key people involved in the Member's care, both initially and as updates and modifications are made, in a variety of ways.
+The ICP is communicated to the members and/or their caregivers, and other key people involved in the member's care, both initially and as updates and modifications are made, in a variety of ways.

-- Direct communication via phone calls establishing or following up on goals in the ICP. - Electronic access for Community First staff to the Member's ICP within the CCA system. - Electronic access for Providers via the Community First online Provider Portal. - Written documentation by mail, secure email, or facsimile to Members. - Care conferences or other ICT meetings in person, via telephonic conferences, or by individual phone calls.
+- Direct communications by phone calls establishing or following up on the goals in the ICP. - Electronic access to the member's ICP within the CCA system to staff, and via Provider Portal to providers. - Written documentation by mail, secure email, or facsimile to members. - Care conferences or other ICT meeting in person, via telephonic conferences, or by individual calls.